hemantso/building-with-backgrounds-and-gradients/README.md

 # building-with-backgrounds-and-gradients

-> This project consists of building an HTML document that matches the appearance of youtube.
+> This project consists of building an HTML document that matches the appearance of Apple.com.

 ![screenshot](./images/Screenshot.png)

-Use of vectors of the icon on youtube with css and all of the page it's responsive.
+Use of Background image and linear gradient color.

 ## Built With